The canonical complex of the weak order: Acknowledgements

 \section{Acknowledgements}

-We are grateful to J.-C. Novelli for many discussions and suggestions on the content and presentation of this paper, and to S.~Giraudo for a careful proofreading of a preliminary version.
+We are grateful to J.-C. Novelli for many discussions and suggestions on the content and presentation of this paper, to S.~Giraudo for a careful proofreading of a preliminary version, and to an anonymous referee for helpful comments.